 |

-A treasure of the village is a tiny private museum that exhibits outstanding objects of the painter and sculptor Alkibiades Skoulas.
+that exhibits outstanding objects of the painter and sculptor Alkibiades Skoulas.

 |